St. Dominic's Cathedral, Fuzhou: Renovations

 To reverse the damages inflicted upon the cathedral during the Cultural Revolution as well as the deteriorations throughout the years, the cathedral was heavily renovated and restored in 2017.
 The nave column capitals were gilded to highlight the details.
-The walls of the cathedral, now covered with mold due to the damp climate of South China, was cleaned and whitewashed.
+The walls of the cathedral, now covered with mold due to the damp climate of South China, were cleaned and whitewashed.
 Leaded stained-glass windows featuring simple designs were specially commissioned and installed on the west-end of the cathedral as well as the three east windows featuring the Holy Spirit and the Seven Sacraments of the Catholic Church in the chancel.
 In addition, a new marble high altar and Versus Populum Altar, Ambo, baptismal font, Altar of St. Joseph, and Altar of St. Therese, as well as new matching altar rails were commissioned and was installed at the cathedral.
 Other changes included the addition of new angel holy water basins and the removal of the curtains and the curtain rods of the nave windows.

 The more complicated leaded painted stained-glass windows featuring biblical scenes and Marian Apparitions and other Catholic iconographies were later installed in the cathedral nave.